-(a) Disclosure Controls and Procedures.
-As of the end of the period covered by this report, our chief executive officer and chief financial officer conducted an evaluation of our disclosure controls and procedures (as required by Rules 13a-15 of the Securities Exchange Act of 1934 (the "1934 Act")).
+- (a) Disclosure Controls and Procedures.
+As of the end of the period covered by this report, our chief executive officer and our chief financial officer conducted an evaluation of our disclosure controls and procedures (as required by Rules 13a-15 of the Securities Exchange Act of 1934 (the "1934 Act")).
 Disclosure controls and procedures means controls and other procedures of an issuer that are designed to ensure that information required to be disclosed by the issuer in the reports that it files or submits under the 1934 Act is recorded, processed, summarized and reported, within time periods specified in the SEC's rules and forms.
 Disclosure controls and procedures include, without limitation, controls and procedures designed to ensure that information required to be disclosed by an issuer in the reports that it files or submits under the 1934 Act is accumulated and communicated to the issuer's management as appropriate to allow timely decisions regarding required disclosure.
-As previously disclosed in our Form 10-K for the fiscal year ended December 31, 2004, and as described below, we determined that we had a material weakness with respect to maintaining effective controls over the accuracy of the Financial Highlights ratios.
-While we have completed most of the steps that we think are necessary to remediate the material weakness, we commenced a search for, but have not yet hired, a full-time, permanent senior controller.
-Therefore, as of March 31, 2005, based upon the evaluation of our disclosure controls and procedures, our chief executive officer and chief financial officer concluded that our disclosure controls and procedures were not effective.
-In light of the material weakness described below, we performed additional analysis and other post-closing procedures to ensure our financial statements are prepared in accordance with generally accepted accounting principles.
+As of June 30, 2005, based upon the evaluation of our disclosure controls and procedures and in light of the material weakness described below, our chief executive officer and our chief financial officer concluded that our disclosure controls and procedures were not effective.
+However, in light of the material weakness described below, we performed additional analysis and other post-closing procedures to ensure that our financial statements are prepared in accordance with generally accepted accounting principles. - (b) Changes in Internal Control Over Financial Reporting.